rubyide/vscode-ruby/readme.md

 Press `F1`, type `ext install` then search for `ruby`.

+### Gem Dependencies

+Depending on your setup, you may need to manually install gem dependencies like `rubocop`, `ruby-debug-ide` or `solargraph`.
+This can be complicated because there are many different ways to use Ruby itself - system ruby, rbenv, chruby, rvm, bundler, etc. Your results may also vary depending on how you start VS Code and the environment variables present at that time.

+The important thing is that if VS Code can't find `rubocop`, our extension can't either.
+One way to debug these problems is to investigate within VS Code's Integrated Terminal.
+(View > Integrated Terminal).
+Try `ruby -v`, `gem env gemdir`, `gem list | grep rubocop`, `which rubocop` and then `rubocop -v`.
+This might shed some light on why a gem dependency isn't working.

 ## Debugger
 ### Install Ruby Dependencies
 In this extension, we implement [ruby debug ide protocol](http://debug-commons.rubyforge.org/protocol-spec.html) to allow VS Code to communicate with ruby debug, it requires `ruby-debug-ide` to be installed on your machine.
 This is also how RubyMine/NetBeans does by default.